Loss Time Life

 Loss Time Life (Korean: 로스타임 라이프) is a 2019 South Korean television series starring Song Yuvin and Kwon Mina.
 It is a remake of the 2008 Japanese drama of the same name which aired on Fuji TV with Juri Ueno and Ryō Tamura as lead actors.
-The series aired on February 13 and 14, 2019, at 23:00 (KST) time slot of MBN and UMAX.
+The series aired on February 13 and 14, 2019, at 23:00 (KST) of MBN and UMAX.

 Synopsis

 So-jin was Yoo-geon's childhood friend and first love.
 They meet again as she becomes one of his teachers in high school.
 After he suddenly dies, Yoo-geon is given a second chance in the form of thirty hours during which he finds the meaning of love.